Hiab launches new super heavy loader crane

 By Niamh Marriott26 November 2021

-The crane comes with the company’s new control system SPACEevo and its CombiDrive 4 remote control, which it says delivers new productivity and safety benefits.
+It comes with the company’s new control system SpaceEvo and its CombiDrive 4 remote control which, it said, delivers new productivity and safety benefits.

-The HIAB iQ.1188 HiPro is the largest Hiab crane to date with a long reach and high lifting capacity, but still lightweight in a compact package, the company says.
-It is similar in size to a 90 tonne metre range model.
+The new crane is the largest Hiab crane to date with a long reach and high lifting capacity, but still lightweight in a compact package, the company said, similar in size to a 90 tonne-metre model.

-The company says this means it can be installed easily on 4 axle vehicles and still leaves room for payload, as well as reducing costs and fuel consumption.
-The performance to weight ratio is achieved by the new V12-Power boom profiles.
+It is designed for installation on 4 axle trucks and still leaves room for payload, as well as reducing costs and fuel consumption, Hiab said.
+Its performance to weight ratio is achieved by the new V12-Power boom profiles.

 “Our customers want big cranes that are suited for a great variety of tasks in a smaller crane package to increase flexibility, reduce operating costs and improve fuel efficiency.
 We are proud to have launched our biggest Hiab crane to date,” said Marcel Boxem, director of product management, loader cranes heavy and super heavy at Hiab.

-The new SPACEevo control system allows the crane to be operated precisely, even at high speeds.
+The new SpaceEvo control system is designed to allow precise crane operation, even at high speed.
 It is built using an open technological platform that enables continuous updates.

-The crane is controlled by the new remote control CombiDrive 4 that provides more information, with bigger colour screens, haptic feedback (vibrations) and increased battery life.
+The crane is controlled using the new CombiDrive 4 radio remote control that provides more information, with bigger colour screens, haptic (vibratory) feedback and increased battery life.

 It is possible for the operator to personalise settings like speed and crane reaction.

-It features the new Confirm View which the company says increases safety by identifying the position of the operator compared to the stabilisers, so they only open if the operator is positioned to see their movement properly.
+The new Confirm View is fitted to increase safety by identifying the position of the operator compared to the stabilisers, so they only open if the operator is positioned to see their movement properly.

-The HIAB iQ.1188 HiPro has in-built connectivity so that owners can access Hiab’s HiConnect system.
+Built-in connectivity allows owners to access Hiab’s HiConnect system.